Breina/MC-ticker/README.md

 * The time bar allows manipulating the time of each schematic separately.
 When ticking, the previous schematic is internally buffered, this enables going back in time.
 Be careful though, there is no branching of timelines.
 If you go back in time and modify anything, the future is discarded and this is the new end of the timeline.
 * In the editor, scrolling changes the layer.
 If control or command is pressed, scrolling will zoom.
+Dragging the scroll the editor along with the mouse.

 ### Tools
 Besides mouse clicking, these tools can also be activated by function keys 1 to 4.